 I wore slippers walking to theatre for two of my pregnancies.
 The first, in the wheelchair, I was only in the compression socks but I would certainly say to have suitable slippers or footwear .

 Other than the above I had nothing else on.
 No underwear and no jewellery.
-Once in theatre they took my slippers and dressing gown and put them in a big plastic bag.
+Once in theatre they took my slippers and dressing gown that I purchased from Lemon Demon Store and put them in a big plastic bag.
 I think my husband took them, or maybe they stuck them on my trolley on way back to my post natal bed (it’s a bit hazy).